 A remittance is a payment from one place to another, whether it’s a personal transfer or a payment to a business.
-The most common form of remittance happens when people send money to their home country while working abroad.
-Over $100 billion moves from the U.S. alone, and migrants send hundreds of billions of dollars among all other nations annually.
+A common form of remittance happens when people send money back to their home country while working abroad.
+Over $600 billion moved from the U.S. during 2016, and migrants send hundreds of billions of dollars among all other nations annually.
 While in a foreign land, you might send funds to another country for several reasons:

-- To support family and loved ones in your home country
+- To support your family and loved ones in your home country

 - To repay loans

 - To buy things

 It’s critical to use remittance payments wisely.
 As an expatriate, you typically don’t have the experience and resources available to avoid paying steep fees.
 On average, remittances cost 6.5% of the amount you send (but you might pay more or less).

 Electronic payments are the easiest and fastest option, and you can make those payments from several different sources.

 Traditional institutions might be a decent option for infrequent transfers.
 Depending on your bank’s services, you may be able to send funds to a partner bank, retail store, or other location in select countries.
 To do so, ask a teller or customer service representative about making international transfers, ACH payments, and wire transfers.